Share

 Stress test showed limited impact from hedge funds

-The Fed concluded that hedge funds do not pose a substantial risk to the banking system.
+The Federal Reserve concluded that hedge funds do not pose a substantial risk to the banking system.
 Banks maintain sufficient capital to absorb losses, even under an extreme scenario involving the failure of five large hedge fund counterparties.

 Meanwhile, in the scenario, Global Systemically Important Banks (GSIBs) lost $33.3 billion, driven mostly by their own trading activity ($17.2), followed by exposure to hedge fund defaults ($7.7B), and credit valuation adjustments ($8.4B).
 Despite the size of the shock, banks were able to absorb the losses without threatening broader financial stability.